-You can embed links into document content in two ways:
+You can embed links into document content in several ways:

 [Go to the Support Web Site](https://support.west-wind.com)

 Markdown also supports raw HTML so you can also use raw HTML text to embed links.
 This is useful if you require

 target links or need to add alignment styling.

 Comment or report problem with topic